ACannamela/Realms/Omnibus.md

   strapping tape.
 * Lightning Bolt props are the only "arrow" props that should be made solely from white duct tape.
 Arrows may have a white head or shaft, but not both.
-* Whether custom-designed arrows are allowed is up to the individual EH’s discretion.
+* Whether custom-designed arrows are allowed is up to the individual EH's discretion.

 __LARP Arrows__